marco262/my_wiki/data/onednd/subclass/eldritch-knight.md

 ### Level 18: Improved War Magic

-When you take the Attack action on your turn, you can replace two of the attacks with a casting of one of your Wizard spells that has a casting time of an action.
+When you take the [[glossary:Attack]] action on your turn, you can replace two of the attacks with a casting of one of your Wizard spells that has a casting time of an action.

 ----